Knowledge Base Chat

 When a user asks a question:

-1. Question received: The chat agent receives the user’s question
+1. Question received: Knowledge Base Chat receives the user’s question

 2. Knowledge base search: The AI automatically searches the knowledge base for relevant chunks